collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Let's go back to the screenshot of my local development environment.

 * I am working in my home directory.
-The name of home directory is at the top of the terminal, and in front of the command line prompt
+The name of home directory is at the top of the terminal, and in front of the prompt

 * I am going to use the URL from the repo to clone it into the home directory.